w-roy/gaia/README.rst

 .. begin-motivation

 *Automation Engineer*, *DevOps*, *SRE*, *Cloud Engineer*, *Platform Engineer* - they all have one in common:
 The majority of tech people are not motivated to take up this work and they are hard to recruit.

 One of the main reasons for this is the abstraction and poor execution of many automation tools.
-They come with their own configuration (`YAML`_ syntax) specification or limit the user to one specific programming language.
+These automation tools come with their own configuration (`YAML`_ syntax) specification or limit the user to one specific programming language.
 Testing is nearly impossible because most automation tools lack the ability to mock services and subsystems.
 Even tiny things, for example parsing a JSON file, are sometimes really painful because external, outdated libraries were used and not included in the standard framework.

 We believe it's time to remove all these abstractions and come back to our roots.
 Are you tired of writing endless lines of YAML-code?
 Are you sick of spending days forced to write in a language that does not suit you and is not fun at all?
 Do you enjoy programming in a language you like?
 Then gaia is for you.